fxnlabs/function-public-docs/function-network/using-function-network/node-operators/configuration/config.md

 ### `listenAddress`

 *   **Description**: The address on which the Function node will listen for incoming connections.
 Using `127.0.0.1` (localhost) is recommended for security, as it restricts access to the local machine.
 To allow external access, you can set this to `0.0.0.0`.
+It is recommended that you expose the node through a reverse proxy, i.e NGINX or HAProxy
 *   **Default**: `"127.0.0.1"`
 *   **Type**: `string`